-My first question is for Dr. Mack, but I welcome everyone's thoughts.
+My first question is for Dr. Mack, but I welcome everyone's

+thoughts.

 Dr. Mack, I was struck by the part of your testimony that called for increased investment in our health care infrastructure.
-Native Americans face increased risk relative to COVID-19 and other illnesses in part because some communities do not have access to running water for sanitation and other basic needs.
+Native Americans face increased risk relative to COVID-19 and other illnesses in part because some communities do not have access to making water for conjugate and other hadis needs.